norwegian-geotechnical-institute/kof-parser/README.md

 Before you start, install:

-   - Python 3.9 or higher
+   - Python 3.10 or higher
-   - Poetry 1.6.1
+   - Poetry 2
-   - black code formatter
+   - Ruff formatter

 ## Clone this repository